 Author: Zuguang Gu ( firstname.lastname@example.org )

-Normally genomic signals are represented as numeric (e.g. methylation rate from WGBS or histone modification intensity from ChIP-seq) or binary values (e.g. existance of CpG islands in a given position), however, genomic signals sometimes can also be represented as categorical or discrete values.
+Normally genomic signals are represented as numeric (e.g. methylation from WGBS or histone modification intensity from ChIP-seq) or binary values (e.g. existance of CpG islands in a given position), however, genomic signals sometimes can also be represented as categorical or discrete values (mostly stored as characters).
 A very typical example is chromatin states segmentation by ChromHMM.
 ChromHMM basically assigns a chromatin state (e.g. active transcription state or repressive transcription state) to a given window in the genome and the assignment of states in different windows are always mutually exclusive (which means one window can only have one state).
 In this vignette, We will demonstrate how to visualize the enrichment of various chromatin states around certain genomic targets and how to integerate with other epigenomic signals.

 In following example, we use Roadmap dataset as the example dataset.
 First we show basic usages with using one sample (sample id: E003, embryonic stem cell, H1 cell line).